-In recent years, we have observed a paradigm shift from university as a place of intellectual challenge to university as a complex enterprise - competitive, cost-effective, agile and responsive to the changing needs and expectations of society.
+Over the recent years, a paradigm shift is observed from the university as a place of intellectual challenge to the university as a complex enterprise - competitive, cost-effective, agile and responsive to the changing needs and expectations of the society.
 Universities have to provide diverse academic services to a large number of people who are involved in a variety of activities (teaching/learning, curricula development, research), as well as non-academic campus services and facilities.
 Operation control of such enterprise requires efficient management of extensive organisational knowledge and information.
-This would be unthinkable nowadays without a database system or a network of local databases (more or less) seamlessly connected to each other.
-Much of the information stored includes users' individual data, such as personal information, marks acquired by students or staff salaries.
+Nowadays, this would be unthinkable without a database system or a network of local databases (more or less) seamlessly connected to each other.
+Much of the information stored includes user individual data, such as personal information, marks acquired by students or staff salaries.
 Such sensitive information should not be disclosed to unauthorised persons.
-Thus users transfer the information to the database and read it from the database through secure communication channels.
-To make the channel secure, the user must be identified by a unique ID code, used e.g. to encrypt the information and/or attach an electronic signature to the data chunks [1][2].
-These days typically authorisation is carried out with the use of a plastic smart card which provides suitable storage and cryptographic support.
+Thus, users transfer the information to the database and read through secure communication channels.
+To make the channel secure, the user must be identified by a unique ID code used, e.g. to encrypt the information and/or attach electronic signature to the data chunks [1][2].
+These days, typically authorisation is carried out with the use of a plastic smart card, which provides suitable storage and cryptographic support.

-This paper provides information about the architecture, functions and implementation issues of the Students' Electronic Card system developed at the Faculty of Electrical, Electronic, Computer and Control Engineering at the Technical University of Łódź (EECCE-TUL), Poland.
-The system is an extensively verified working example of a vital, widespread and still growing application of its type designed for the support of management of a very complex enterprise - a university.
+This article provides information about the architecture, functions and implementation issues of the Students' Electronic Card system developed at Faculty of Electrical, Electronic, Computer and Control Engineering of the Technical University of Łódź (EECCE-TUL), Łódź, Poland.
+The system is an extensively verified, working example of a vital, widespread and still growing application of secure Internet database systems designed for the support of management of a very complex enterprise - a university.

-PROJECT BACKGROUND
+PROJECT MOTIVATION AND BACKGROUND